benwzj/benwzj.github.io/_posts/2020-04-04-flex-layout-css.md

 - `display: inline-block `
 Displays an element as an inline-level block container. inline is the base, this container is located inside inline level.
 And the container inside is block.
+The element itself is formatted as an inline element, but you can apply height and width values When a sentence is inline, it can be broke into two lines.
+But when it is inline-block, it won’t be broke into two line.

 ## Flexbox layout